Ronaldo equals Messi and Casillas Champions League records after scoring for Man Utd vs Young Boys

-Cristiano Ronaldo has equalled Iker Casillas' record for Champions League appearances after starting Manchester United's game against Young Boys.
+Cristiano Ronaldo equalled all-time Champions League records held by Iker Casillas and Lionel Messi during Manchester United's game against Young Boys.

-Ronaldo made his first appearance for Man Utd in the competition since 2009 on Tuesday as he featured in the club's group-stage opener.
+Ronaldo made his first appearance for Man Utd in the competition since 2009 on Tuesday as he started in the club's group-stage opener.

-And in his 177th appearance in the competition, he marked the event in typical fashion with an early goal to match another milestone held by one Lionel Messi.
+And in his joint-record 177th appearance in the competition, he marked the event in typical fashion with an early goal to match another milestone held by Messi.

 Editors' Picks